SnowLaboratory/Laravel-Mirror/README.md

 <a name="security"></a>
 ### Security

-If you discover any security related issues, please email dev@snowlaboratory.com instead of using the issue tracker.
+If you discover any security-related issues, please email dev@snowlaboratory.com instead of using the issue tracker.

 ## Code of Conduct
 <a name="code-of-conduct"></a>